MANUAL - PLANTING TREES

 Taking care of your trees

-Your trees are in the earth!
-Great work!
-How can you best care for them so they have the best chance of taking root and growing into robust trees?
-With these tips from our arborists and ecologists, you’re sure to succeed!
+Your trees are now planted—great work!
+But how can you ensure they receive the best care for optimal growth and development into sturdy trees?
+Follow these tips from our team of expert arborists and ecologists, and you’ll be sure to succeed!

 CARE

-It is very important that young plantings get enough water, especially in the first two years.
-Be alert for flattening leaves that start to droop.
-Then take immediate action by watering.
-Help the plants by pruning away tall grass in a circle around the trunk.
-This way you reduce competition between trees, shrubs and grass when it comes to water and nutrients.
-You can put wood chips around the tree bed (the area around the trunk of your tree) to better retain water.
+It is very important that young plants get enough water, particularly during the first two years.
+Watch for signs of dehydration, such as leaves beginning to flatten and droop.
+If you notice these signs, water the plants immediately.
+You can assist the plants by pruning tall grass in a circle around the trunk, reducing competition for water and nutrients between the trees, shrubs, and grass.
+You can put wood chips around the tree bed (the area surrounding your tree’s trunk) to retain water more effectively.

 Patience…

 Give your trees time!
-If they don’t sprout much the first year, that doesn’t mean they won’t the following year.
-The (damaged) roots of the seedlings must be allowed to develop so that they can handle as much water as the leaves can evaporate.
+If they don’t sprout much in the first year, that doesn’t mean they won’t in the following year.
+The roots of the seedlings, particularly if damaged, need time to develop to handle as much water as the leaves can evaporate.

 PRUNE BACK SIDE BRANCHES

-Pruning back side branches can be a way to give roots a chance to develop adequately during prolonged drought.
-Note!
-Each species has a different pruning period.
+Pruning back the side branches can help roots develop adequately during prolonged drought.
+Note that each species has a different pruning period.

 MAKE SURE the tree is comfortable!

 Boost biodiversity by planting native flowers and herbs under trees and shrubs!
-For larger planting sites, pre-sow in advance with a native flower and herb mixture.
-We plant so close together that you won’t be able to reach it afterwards with machinery and difficult with a rake.
-Don’t do it before mid-November because there is a chance that the seeds will germinate and then be damaged during planting.
-The sea of flowers prevents unwanted development of plants such as thistles and sorrel, you give the trees a better chance of survival and you make a huge contribution to biodiversity already in the spring and it immediately looks like beautiful.
+For larger planting sites, pre-sow with a native flower and herb mixture.
+We plant so close together that you won’t be able to reach it afterwards with machinery, and it is difficult with a rake.
+Avoid sowing before mid-November, as there’s a risk that the seeds will germinate and then be damaged during planting.
+This sea of flowers not only prevents unwanted growth of plants such as thistles and sorrel, but also enhances the trees’ survival chances.
+You’ll be making a significant contribution to biodiversity as early as spring, and it will immediately create a beautiful sight.

-Do you have a limited number of trees?
-Then it may be well worth giving the tree some compost or mulch
+If you have a limited number of trees, it could be beneficial to provide the tree with some compost or mulch.

 Good luck with the trees.
 Together we are making the Earth greener faster!

-We will send you a message in the summer, asking you to let us know in our system how the trees have taken root.
-That will help us improve the planting method.
+We will send you a message in the summer, asking you to let us know in our system how well the trees have taken root.
+This will help us improve the planting method.
 Thanks in advance!

 "'The seedlings needed water about a month earlier than grower's trees.
 In the beginning, about 20-30% 'died' above ground, due to the wet spring which had caused a lot of leaves to grow, which couldn't be countered once it became pitch-dry.
 By now they are almost all sprouting again (so the roots have survived), which is very nice to see.
 So the tip to others: Keep watering, even if it looks like it has died!"'